1. When you can apply

 - the translator’s contact details.

-All letters submitted by a business, company or other organisation should be on official headed paper and give full contact details so that they can be verified.
-These must include a full postal address, name of contact, position in the organisation, telephone number (landline), website, and email address (email addresses such as Yahoo or Hotmail are not accepted).
+All letters submitted from a business, company or other organisation should be on official headed paper and give full contact details so that they can be verified.
+These must include a full postal address, name of contact, position in the organisation, telephone number (landline), website, and email address (email addresses such as Yahoo or Hotmail are not accepted.

 The Visa Officer considers each application on its merits and may request additional information or documentation.

 Your signed and dated summary application form and the appropriate fee (where applicable) must be accompanied by the supporting documentation set out below.

 If you do not submit the required documentation your application may be refused on the basis of insufficient documentation.

 Two colour passport sized photographs not more than 6 months old

 Your name and visa application reference number must be printed clearly on the back.
 More information on photograph requirements here.

 Your current passport and a full copy of any previous passports